sdmalek44/little-shop-redux/README.md

 At the end of this iteration, you should be able to view an index of all invoices, view a page for a single invoice, edit an invoice, and delete an invoice from both the index and the show pages.

+**Invoice Edit**
+Note users should not be able to edit the merchant associated with an invoice.
+This field should be disabled.

 ### Iteration 6 - Seed Invoices

 Update the `seeds` file in your /db directory to parse the `invoices.csv`.
 When you run rake db:seed your development database should be populated with the information from the `invoices.csv` file.
 Your index should include a total of 4985 invoices.